Arshad-Siddiqui/Arshad-Siddiqui/README.md

 ### Arshad Siddiqui

-Hi, I am a new software developer and Makers Academy alumni currently looking for a junior fullstack developer role.
+Hi, I am a fullstack software developer and Makers Academy alumni currently looking for a junior fullstack developer role.

 I'm currently learning Go, GORM and Fiber in order to improve my backend skills.